NBA Mock Draft 2018: Power Forwards

 |

-Spellman gives the team a skilled big that should compete for minutes right away.
-He’s probably a few years away from being a starter, if he ever becomes one, but his ability to knock down outside shots at his size fits into today’s game superbly.
-With the Hawks likely to finish in the running for worst team again, a player like Spellman could get a lot of minutes, which can be of great benefit to young players.
+Spellman gives the Jazz a skilled big that can do some of the things that Gobert cannot, namely hit outside shots.
+He’s probably a few years away from being a starter, if he ever becomes one, but his ability to knock down three-pointers at his size fits into today’s game superbly.

 Key: (*) Standard salary for players selected with that pick in 2018-19.